-The proposed Florida Strategic Gulf Coast Land Acquisition Program includes a suite of land acquisitions, increasing State ownership or management by 10,000 to 20,000 acres.
+The Florida Strategic Gulf Coast Land Acquisition Program includes a suite of land acquisitions, increasing State ownership or management by 10,000 to 20,000 acres.
 The primary goal is to restore and conserve habitat through acquisitions from willing sellers (fee simple acquisitions or conservation easements).
-The proposed program would include strategically linked conservation activities that in combination result in a greater impact, increasing protected areas, strengthening natural resources, and improving resiliency.
-All program activities would occur in watersheds that drain to the Gulf of Mexico and would address the same environmental stressors of habitat loss and fragmentation.
+The program will include strategically linked conservation activities that in combination result in a greater impact, increasing protected areas, strengthening natural resources, and improving resiliency.
+All program activities will occur in watersheds that drain to the Gulf of Mexico and will address the same environmental stressors of habitat loss and fragmentation.